Service relocations in Domain

 Construction activity will be sequenced and coordinated with other works happening in the area, such as those being undertaken by Yarra Trams, to reduce disruption to residents, businesses and public transport users.

-- Every effort has been made to minimise impacts to trees in this location, and no well-established mature trees are required to be removed
+- Every effort has been made to minimise impacts to trees in this location

-- Melbourne Metro Rail Authority will replant at least two trees for every tree impacted by the construction of our city's newest rail line.
+- We will replant at least two trees for every tree impacted by the construction of our city's newest rail line.

 To prepare for major construction the Managing Contractor will make some changes to the road network to help keep Melbourne moving.